samplchallenges/SAMPL6/pKa_challenge_instructions.md

 ## Submission of multiple predictions

 Some participants use SAMPL to help evaluate various computational methods.
-To accommodate this, multiple prediction sets from a single research group or company are allowed, even for same type of predictions if they are made by different methods.
+To accommodate this, multiple prediction sets from a single research group or company are allowed, even for the same type of predictions if they are made by different methods.

 ## Uploading your predictions

 D3R is currently outfitting the SAMPL6 page with the ability to accept your uploaded predictions.
 As soon as this is ready, you may upload your predictions.
-If you want to upload more than one type predictions (see description of three pKa prediction types above) or different set of predictions (same type but generated by different methods), each must be uploaded as a separate file.
+If you want to upload more than one type of predictions (see description of three pKa prediction types above) or a different set of predictions (same type but generated by different methods), each must be uploaded as a separate file.
 Please use the template provided, as the predictions will be parsed and analyzed with automated scripts.
-Please include predictions related all molecules with same method and same submission type in one file.
+Please include all predictions made with same method and same submission type in one file.

 We encourage submitting predictions in all three formats and for all 24 molecules when possible.
 Incomplete submissions - such as for a subset of compounds - will also be accepted, but will not necessarily be evaluated together with the rest of the submissions.